Seeed-Studio/wiki-documents/docs/Grove-16x2_LCD_Series.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3slfeHKSSCw?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+**Transportation data visualization with Google Map**：We use the Wio LTE cat.1 to monitor transportation GPS and other info.
+For cold chain, we can monitor the GPS location together with temperature and humidity.
+For the bicycling,  we can monitor the GPS location together with the hear rate.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/atmospheric-pollution-visualization-1940f4/embed' width='350'></iframe>

+**Atmospheric Pollution Visualization**：The air pollution problem attracts more and more attention.
+This time we tried to monitoring PM2.5 with Wio LTE and new Laser PM2.5 Sensor.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/atmospheric-pollution-visualization-1940f4/embed' width='350'></iframe>

 ## Tech Support

 Please do not hesitate to submit the issue into our [forum](https://forum.seeedstudio.com/)